khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - You can use AWS DataSync to migrate data located on-premises, at the edge, or in other clouds to Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, Amazon FSx for Lustre, Amazon FSx for OpenZFS, and Amazon FSx for NetApp ONTAP.

 - Using task scheduling in AWS DataSync, you can periodically execute a transfer task from your source storage system to the destination.
 You can use the DataSync scheduled task to send the video files to the Amazon EFS file system every 24 hours.
+- AWS DataSync fully automates the data transfer.
+It comes with retry and network resiliency mechanisms, network optimizations, built-in task scheduling, monitoring via the DataSync API and Console, and Amazon CloudWatch metrics, events, and logs that provide granular visibility into the transfer process.
+AWS DataSync performs data integrity verification both during the transfer and at the end of the transfer.
+-
 ## Auto_Scaling_Group